luseloso/amazon-personalize-streaming-events/README.md

 ![Architecture Diagram](images/architecture.png)

-**Note:** The Amazon Personalize Campaigns and Event trackers need to be deployed independently beforehand for you to complete this tutorial
+**Note:** The Amazon Personalize Campaigns and Event trackers need to be deployed independently beforehand for you to complete this tutorial.
+You can deploy your Amazon personalize Campaign by using the following automation example under the MLOps folder, or by leveraging the getting started folder.

 ## Prerequisites